 Making the decision of whether to have a repeat cesarean section or a trial of labor involves many factors.
 You and your physician will discuss this during pregnancy to help you make an informed decision.

-For more information, or to set up an appointment, please visit us on MyChart or call one of our two convenient locations.
+For more information, or to set up an appointment, please visit us on MyChart or call one of our three convenient locations.